chrismartinio/Front-end/README.md

   **** WHEN FETCHING DATA: GO TO config/ipconfig.js, CHANGE TO YOUR PHYSICAL IP ADDRESS ****

   **** ABOUT LOCALSTORAGE: IF LOCALSTORAGE STRUCTURE IS UPDATED, YOU WOULD HAVE TO DELETE AND RECREATE THE TABLES AGAIN.
-GO TO screens/LoginScreen.js, on line 101, uncomment the drop table and run the app.
-Next, after the app is run, comment the drop table then run the app again ****
+GO TO screens/LoginScreen.js, on line 101, uncomment the drop table code and run the app.
+Next, after the app is run, comment the drop table code then run the app again ****